 The Berklee Career Center staff are experienced professionals with a wealth of knowledge ready to provide you with expert guidance, cutting-edge resources, and professional development experiences to help you meet your career goals.

-Julia Bingham is focused on developing external employer relations at Berklee, organizing on-campus recruitment events, and building bridges to alumni who can offer mentorship and assistance to students and recent graduates interested in pursuing similar career goals.
-She presents workshops on networking, job search strategies, resumés and cover letters, graduate school applications, and more.
-A member of the National Academy of Recording Arts and Sciences, she is the cofounder of Merch Music and AllEars Headphone Rental and Production Services.
-She completed her Master of Education at Northeastern University and her Bachelor or Arts in Theater at the University of New Hampshire.
+Since 2008, Julia Bingham has been advising students and presenting workshops at Berklee on networking, job search strategies, resumés and cover letters, graduate school applications, and more.
+She has served as the cochair of Berklee's personnel committee and is a member of the National Academy of Recording Arts and Sciences.
+Prior to joining Berklee she was the cofounder of Merch Music and AllEars Headphone Rental and Production Services, and worked in television and film production in Los Angeles.
+She completed her Master of Education at Northeastern University and her Bachelor of Arts in theater at the University of New Hampshire.

 Brian Curr has been facilitating entertainment industry internships for Berklee students and alumni for the past 10 years.
 Prior to his arrival in 2006, he worked in recruitment and staffing at Harvard University.
 His experience in recruitment, staffing, and account management at Harvard is also the cornerstone of his work at Berklee.
 Outside of Berklee, he works with creative startups and small- to mid-sized tech companies.

-Passionate about social justice, the arts, and the role of higher education in preparing globally-minded citizens, Jenna Logue, assistant director at the Berklee Career Center, has spent nearly 10 years advising Berklee students and more than 15 years working in higher education, primarily in academic and experiential learning programming.
+Passionate about social justice, the arts, and the role of higher education in preparing globally-minded citizens, Jenna Logue has spent nearly 10 years advising Berklee students and more than 15 years working in higher education, primarily in academic and experiential learning programming.
 In her current role, she advises undergraduate and graduate students seeking arts and entertainment internships and careers around the world.
 At Berklee, she has been recognized with a Berklee Urban Service Award for her role in a service-learning course, and she has served on the faculty and staff volunteer committee, Gracenotes.
 She holds a B.A. from William Smith College and an Ed.M. from the Harvard Graduate School of Education.

 Charles McGarvey is an Emerson College graduate with degrees in media arts and writing, literature, and publishing.
 He managed film sets on the Universal Studios backlot for the New York Film Academy in Los Angeles before returning to Boston to work in marketing and communications in the financial sector.
 Prior to joining Berklee, he designed and managed large-scale events at Harvard University and Northeastern University.